Nathaniel Harrod1

 M, #237648, b.
 22 January 1858, d.
 11 April 1945

-Frederick John Delatry Lugard, 1st and last Baron Lugard was educated at Rossall School.1 He was commissioned in 1878, in the service of the Norfolk Regiment.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the Afghan War between 1879 and 1880.1 He fought in the Sudan Campaign in 1885, where he was mentioned in despatches.1 He fought in the Burma Campaign between 1886 and 1887, where he was mentioned in despatches three times.1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1887.1 In 1888 he commanded an expedition against the slave traders on Lake Nyasa, where he was wounded.1 He was with the Imperial East Africa Company between 1889 and 1892 at Uganda.1 He held the office of Commissioner for Nigeria and Lagos.1 He wrote the book The Rise of Our East African Empire, published 1893.1 Between 1894 and 1895 he commanded the Royal Niger Company Expedition to Borgu, West Africa.1 He was invested as a Companion, Order of the Bath (C.B.) in 1895.1 He was he commanded an expedition into Ngamiland between 1896 and 1897.1 He was Brigadier of the West African Frontier Force between 1897 and 1899.1 He wrote the book The Dual Mandate in British Tropical Africa.1 He was decorated with the award of Gold Medal of the Royal Geographical Society.1 He held the office of High Commissioner and Commander-in-Chief of Northen Nigeria between 1900 and 1906.1 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1901.1 He retired from the military in 1905, with the rank of Lieutenant-Colonel and Brevet Colonel.1 He held the office of Governor-General and Commander-in-Chief of Hong Kong between 1907 and 1912.1 He was invested as a Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.) in 1911.1 He held the office of Governor of Northern and Southern Nigeria between 1912 and 1913.1 He held the office of Governor-General of Northern Nigeria between 1914 and 1919.1 He was invested as a Privy Counsellor (P.C.) in 1920.1 He was created 1st Baron Lugard, of Abinger, co.
+He was educated at Rossall SchoolG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He was commissioned in 1878, in the service of the Norfolk Regiment.1 He fought in the Afghan War between 1879 and 1880.1 He fought in the Sudan Campaign in 1885, where he was mentioned in despatches.1 He fought in the Burma Campaign between 1886 and 1887, where he was mentioned in despatches three times.1 He was awarded the Distinguished Service Order (D.S.O.) in 1887.1 In 1888 he commanded an expedition against the slave traders on Lake Nyasa, where he was wounded.1 He was with the Imperial East Africa Company between 1889 and 1892 at UgandaG.1 He held the office of Commissioner for Nigeria and Lagos.1 He wrote the book The Rise of Our East African Empire, published 1893.1 Between 1894 and 1895 he commanded the Royal Niger Company Expedition to Borgu, West Africa.1 He was appointed Companion, Order of the Bath (C.B.) in 1895.1 He was he commanded an expedition into Ngamiland between 1896 and 1897.1 He was Brigadier of the West African Frontier Force between 1897 and 1899.1 He wrote the book The Dual Mandate in British Tropical Africa.1 He was awarded the Gold Medal of the Royal Geographical Society.1 He held the office of High Commissioner and Commander-in-Chief of Northen Nigeria between 1900 and 1906.1 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1901.1 He retired from the military in 1905, with the rank of Lieutenant-Colonel and Brevet Colonel.1 He held the office of Governor-General and Commander-in-Chief of Hong Kong between 1907 and 1912.1 He was appointed Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.) in 1911.1 He held the office of Governor of Northern and Southern Nigeria between 1912 and 1913.1 He held the office of Governor-General of Northern Nigeria between 1914 and 1919.1 He was appointed Privy Counsellor (P.C.) in 1920.1 He was created 1st Baron Lugard, of Abinger, co.
 Surrey [U.K.] on 16 March 1928.1

 Citations